The University of Salford joins the Race to Zero campaign

 - Publish: Commit to report publicly both progress against interim and long-term targets, as well as the actions being taken, at least annually.

-Jason Challender, Director of Estates and Facilities at the University of Salford said: “Joining the campaign demonstrates our commitment to climate action and becoming carbon neutral by 2038.
+Jason Challender, Director of Estates and Facilities at the University of Salford said: “Joining the campaign demonstrates our commitment to climate action and becoming Net Zero Carbon by 2038.
 As a higher education institution, we recognise our responsibility to help students become future leaders equipped with the skills and knowledge to respond to the climate crisis.
 By becoming a Race to Zero signatory, we strengthen our dedication to building on what we have already achieved and taking action to become a sustainable, resilient organisation by meeting our ambitious but achievable targets.”

 The University is also a member of the COP26 Universities Network and has a number of academics on the Directory of Experts for their climate related research.
 One of the experts, Professor Andy Miah, Chair in Science Communication & Future Media said: “This is an incredibly important moment for the university sector and COP26 has mobilised us to level-up in so many ways.
 From greater political engagement on climate action to re-imagining education around climate priorities, we're really making big changes and the Race to Zero is another crucial step in our journey towards a sustainable future.
 Our involvement with the landmark Climate Exp0 conference and the ActNowFilm campaign to hear stories from young people from all over the world has given us remarkable insight into what the next generation expect from leadership and what they want for their future.”